Callymags/ms4_Sample_Store/README.md

 2. To view the developer’s GitHub repository for the project so I can look at their code.
 * Link to the project’s GitHub repository in the footer of the website
 3. The ability to examine the creator’s ReadMe for more details on how the project was created.
+* Link to the project’s GitHub repository in the footer of the website
 4. View the site and play around with its features e.g fake purchases
 * Live site deployed to Heroku and sample card provided to users in at the top of the project ReadMe.
 This will allow users to view the site, comment on blog posts and make fake purchases.